Space of dark states in Tavis-Cummings model: Introduction. Background

-In this paper we study the simplest type of states that are stable to decoherence for ensembles of two-level atoms: dark states.
-It is proved that such states are a superposition of EPR singlets.
+In this paper we study the simplest states of ensembles of two level atoms: dark states.
+It is proved that such states are exclusively superposition of tensor products of EPR singlets, e.g. states of the form $|01\rangle-|10\rangle$.
 This means that optical darkness for two-level systems is closely related to the spin description: singlet states have zero total spin.
-Such a transparent connection occurs only for two-level systems, that is, for spin 1/2.
+Such a transparent connection exists only for two-level systems, that is, for spin 1/2.

 Another aspect of the problem of quantum computers is overcoming the computational difficulties that inevitably arise when applying QED to the modeling of quantum computing.
 Quantum computation itself can be performed on the states of charged particles (spatial positions or spins), but the main source of decoherence is the interaction of charges with the field.
 Therefore, the simulation of a quantum computer must take place within the framework of QED, which is much more complicated than ordinary quantum mechanics, in which the field is manifested only in the form of a scalar potential.